maxmahlke/rocks/docs/tutorials.rst

 - :ref:`How do I identify an asteroid in a python script?<Identification of asteroids>`

+- :ref:`How do I update the designations of many asteroids in a pandas dataframe?<update_pandas_names>`

 - :ref:`Instead of a list of tuples, how can I get the list of resolved asteroid names from my identifiers? <>`

 - :ref:`How can I get the aliases (e.g. outdated designations, packed designation) of this asteroid?<find_aliases>`